tsimeonov/Computer-Science/Meta Fron-End Developer Certificate/04 _HTML and CSS in depth.md

 ### 2.2.3 Pseudo-classes

 Pseudo-classes are used to select and style elements based on their state or position in the document tree.
 They start with a colon `(:)` followed by the name of the pseudo-class.
+The order in which you need to write a pseudo-class rulles is LVHA (link,visited, hover active)

 ```
 // syntax